wakesurfer/api-platform-tutorial/scenarios/warrantyClaim/README.md

 The Documentation tab embeds the documentation reference you specified on the General Settings tab when you created the API.
 Depending on how you configured this, the documentation appears inside a frame as a website, as text, or the documentation on Apiary.

 ### Connect your API to the actual REST back-end service
+Actually we will continue using the mock servers implementation to keep things simple.
+Continue following the instructions but **skip** the creating a service parts.

 Up until now, your API has simply invoked the mock-service, but now it is time to connect it to the actual REST back-end service.
 Here you have a few options.

 1. If you are using the *Demo/Training Environment* then you can simply use the existing *ServiceTicketImpl* service.